Caprikey/Portfolio-Starter/_pages/index.md

 ✅ CompTIA Network+
 ✅ CompTIA Project+
 ✅ CompTIA Data+
+✅ CompTIA IT Operations Specialist
 ✅ ITILv4
 ✅ B.S.
 Data Analytics (WGU - In Progress)
+✅ A.A.B.A Information Systems (AIU)

 [See Full Certifications →](/certifications)